dyninst/dyninst/docs/index.rst

    Decode raw binary instructions into a platform-independent represention that provides a description of their semantics

+:ref:`sec:parseapi-intro`
+   Converts the machine code representation of a program, library, or code snippet into platform-independent abstractions such as instructions, basic blocks, functions, and loops

 :ref:`sec:proccontrolapi-intro`
    An API and library for controlling processes